combinatorist/textql/Readme.md

 ## Major changes!

 Since there has been some time since the initial release of textql, I've made some improvements as well as made the project much more modular.
-There's also been a additional performance tweaks and added functionality, but this comes at the cost of breaking the original command line flags and changing the install command.
+There've also been additional performance tweaks and added functionality, but this comes at the cost of breaking the original command line flags and changing the install command.

 ### Changes since v1